-The best way to grow your business credit is separating your finances, and registering your business in different credit bureaus where all your transactions and debt payments will be reported.
+The best way to grow your business credit is by separating your finances, and registering your business in different credit bureaus where all your transactions and debt payments will be reported.

 Save time and money

 Separating the two accounts can help you save time when doing your accounts or pay a smaller amount instead if you decide to hire a bookkeeper or accountant.
-Having clear records will help reduce the billable hours and reduce your reliance on them to only when necessary for example during tax periods.
-It makes it easier for you to track your income and expenditure without getting it mixed up.
+Having clear records will help reduce the billable hours and reduce your reliance on them only when necessary for example during tax periods.
+It makes it easier for you to track your income and expenditure without getting them mixed up.

 Tips on keeping both expenses separate